Asafmazar/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
 - name: University of Southern California.

+(incoming) Postdoctoral Researcher
+Wharton School of Business
+University of Pennsylvania
   url: ""

 # Short bio (displayed in user profile at end of posts)